 I quite often sandwich this reminder between first focusing on my breathing and then following it up with focusing on one small or tiny step forward.

 9. Ask instead of guessing.

-Trying to mindread someone can quickly amplify stress and frustration.
+Trying to mindread someone can quickly amplify stress, anxiety and frustration.
 Because it’s pretty much impossible to do.

 Plus, it can easily lead to a much worse scenario in your mind than what is actually going on in the other person’s head.

 So communicate and ask what you want to ask.

 Not much help when you’re already in stressful situation.

 But a good reminder for tomorrow and next week.